wfjm/w11/doc/w11a_os_guide.md

 ### <a id="io-emu">I/O emulation setup</a>

-All UNIBUS peripherals which exchange data (currently DL11, LP11, PC11, RK11,
+All UNIBUS peripherals which exchange data (currently DL11, DZ11, LP11, PC11,
-RL11, RPRH, TM11, and DENUA ) are currently emulated via a backend process.
+DEUNA, RK11, RL11, RPRH, and TM11) are currently emulated via a backend process.
 The communication between FPGA board and backend server can be via

 - Serial port
   - via an integrated USB-UART bridge